How cybersickness harms us

 It's best to let people control the interactions that happen on their screen, be it a video, an audio track or any kind of motion.
 Autoplay can surprise people, frustrate them and even sometimes trigger anxiety.
 If you're a developer, you can use the CSS media feature "prefers-reduced-motion".
 This ensures you don't override someone's settings to reduce animations on their device.
 If there isn't much you can do, allow people to pause motion.

-Set up your preferences on your phone
+Set up preferences on your phone

 Maybe you've experienced cybersickness yourself.
 One thing you can do is to adjust your phone settings to reduce motion.
 On iOS, go to Settings → Accessibility → Motion.
 On Android, it's Accessibility settings → Visibility enhancements → Remove animations.
 It'll also speed up your phone.